Kareem404/Kareem404/README.md

-> "Simplicity is a prerequisite for reliability." — Dijkstra
+> *Simplicity is a prerequisite for reliability.* — Dijkstra